keycloak/keycloak/project-integrations/aerogear-ups/README.md

 Self Bootstrapping Keycloak Server and Application
 ==========================================================

-To get this running:
-1. Boot up JBoss EAP.
-(This is an EAP build!)
+To get this running boot up JBoss AS7, EAP or WildFly.

-2. In the project-integrations/aerogear-ups directory do:
+To deploy to AS7 run:

-$ mvn clean install jboss-as:deploy
+    mvn clean install jboss-as:deploy

+To deploy to WildFly run:

+    mvn -Pwildfly clean install wildfly:deploy

 This is an example of bundling two wars: a keycloak server war and application WAR together so that keycloak is bootstrapped out of the box.
 The structure of the example is: